ClojureBridge/curriculum/outline/data_structures.md

 ;=> :a
 ```

 Let's look at these functions together.
 First, you see a function called `vector?`.
-You can probably guess what that does: it tells us whether the argument is a vector. `sequential?` and `associative?` also have question marks at the end of them.
-We often all functions like these _predicate functions_, and they answer some true-or-false question about the data we give them. `sequential?` lets us know if this collection lets us store and access things sequentially (it does.) `associative?` is a little harder.
-It lets us know whether we can look up values in this collection using keys.
-We can with a vector: each item in the vector has a key starting with zero and going up that points to it.
-In our vector `[:a :b :c]`, the key 0 points to `:a`, the key 1 points to `:b`, and the key 2 points to `:c`.
+You can probably guess what that does: it tells us whether the argument is a vector.
+Notice that it has a question mark at the end of it.
+We often call functions like these _predicate functions_, and they answer some true-or-false question about the data we give them.

 The next two functions are used to make new vectors.
 The `vector` function takes any number of items and puts them in a new vector. `conj` is an interesting function that you'll see used with all the data structures.
 With vectors, it takes a vector and an item and returns a new vector with that item added to the end of the vector.
 Why the name `conj`?
 The verb "conjugate" has an archaic meaning to join together, which is what we're doing: we're joining the new item to the vector.

 If you've programmed in another language before, you might be wondering if `conj` changes the vector.
 It's important to note that it does not.
 All collections in Clojure are _immutable_: that is, unchangable.
 When we say that a function "adds to" or "removes from" a collection, what we mean is that the function returns a new collection with an item added or removed.

 Take a look at the last three functions. `count` does what you'd expect: gives us a count of the number of items in a vector. `nth` gives us the nth item in the vector.
-Note that we start counting at 0, so in the example, calling `nth` with the number 1 gives us what we'd call the second element when we aren't programming. `first` returns the first item in the collection.
+Remember that we start counting at 0, so in the example, calling `nth` with the number 1 gives us what we'd call the second element when we aren't programming. `first` returns the first item in the collection.
 Try not to think about that and `nth` at the same time or your brain will fry.

 ### EXERCISE: Make a vector